e-shere/RPi/README.md

 This records video to a circular buffer, 10 seconds long, while simultaneously analysing the video to detect motion.
 When motion is detected video is recorded to a file in the folder h264 in h264 format.

 ### renaming.py
-This loops through all the video files in h264, renames them to the date and time of their creation in the format '%Y_%m_%d_%H_%M_%S', and converts them into mp4 format.
-Finally it saves them into the mp4 folder.
+This loops through all the video files in h264, renames them to the date and time of their creation in the format '%Y_%m_%d_%H_%M_%S'.
+Finally it saves them into the dated folder.

+### converting.py
+This loops through all the video files in dated on the computer storing the video files and converts them into mp4 format.
+(Should be run on the computer)

 ### wifi_scanner.py
 This simultaneously runs two processes: